 Radioactive material import and export permits

-The import and export of radioactive material to and from Australia requires permission under Regulation 4R of the Customs (Prohibited Imports) Regulations 1956 and Regulation 9AD the Customs (Prohibited Exports) Regulations 1958.
-Under these regulations, the Minister for Health has authorised ARPANSA officers to issue import and export permits.
+The import and export of radioactive material to and from Australia requires permission under Regulation 4R of the Customs (Prohibited Imports) Regulations 1956 and Regulation 9AD of the Customs (Prohibited Exports) Regulations 1958.
+Under these regulations, ARPANSA officers are authorised to issue import and export permits.
 Permits ensure that radioactive material entering and exiting the country is subject to appropriate regulatory control.
 This includes a requirement that the end user is authorised to deal with the material, and that it is subject to appropriate safety and security provisions en route and at its final destination.
-This material is used for a wide range of medical, industrial and scientific purposes.
+This material is used for a wide range of medical, industrial, and scientific purposes.

 Permits issued this quarter:

 Transport of radioactive material

 Non-Australian Type B(U) package design requires validation by the Australian competent authority for use in Australia.
 This is to enable assessment of compliance with local regulatory requirements and to ensure that, should an incident or accident occur involving such material and package, relevant information will be readily available for an appropriate regulatory and emergency response.
 In the quarter, ARPANSA validated a Canadian package design, OPTIMUS-H (Optimal Modular Universal Shipping Cask for High activity contents).
 The package will be used to transport various legacy equipment or items containing high activity sources.
 A validation certificate has been issued to ANSTO.

 ARPANSA’s international engagement provides the agency with the means of influencing the international radiation protection and nuclear safety and security framework, and for taking stock of international developments to ensure ARPANSA’s regulatory framework and radiation protection standards are based on international best practice.
 The following is a summary of key international engagement activities undertaken in this quarter, both in-person and virtually.